Board of Directors

 Special Initiatives Account Manager

-After receiving her LVN from Boards of Cooperative Educational Services (BOCES), in 2005, Bennett has spent the last 12 years in a variety of nursing roles.
-It was in her role as a civilian nurse for the Department of the Army, that uncovered her talents for streamlined organization, effective process management and health care development.
+Bennett has spent the last 13 years in a variety of nursing roles.
+It was in her role as a civilian nurse for the Department of the Army, that uncovered her talents for streamlined organization, effective process management, integrated healthcare

 This innate talent led Bennett on a quest to become professionally certified in field of process management.
 In 2010, Bennett accomplished this goal and received her Black Belt in Lean Six Sigma while participating in the National Committee for Quality Assurance (NCQA) accreditation at Joint Base Meyer-Henderson Hall in Arlington Virginia in 2011.